 Policy and Planning Associate

-Kate Warren joined The Center for Community Solutions in May, 2014 as a Research Assistant, and now serves as a Policy and Planning Associate.
-She works with the Research team on applied research, analysis, mapping, and data visualization.
-She has worked on the Age Friendly Cleveland Initiative, capacity building for the social services system in Geauga County, creating resources such as fact sheets and county profiles, along with a variety of other projects.
+Kate Warren joined Community Solutions in May, 2014, and now serves as a Policy and Planning Associate.
+She works with the Research team on applied research, analysis, mapping, and data visualization, all with the goal of making data accessible and understandable to people and organizations who can leverage it to improve the community.
+She has created resources for the community including county health and human services profiles, Cleveland neighborhood profiles, and neighborhood asset maps.
+She has worked with a variety of organizations in greater Cleveland to help them assess the communities they serve, build capacity, and better utilize data to inform their work.
 Before coming to Community Solutions, Kate’s experience included outcomes measurement and direct service work with Cleveland’s homeless population at The City Mission, academic research at Cleveland State University, and marketing work.
-She volunteers as a mentor for teens in the Clark-Fulton and Tremont neighborhoods of Cleveland.
-Kate holds a Master of Public Administration with a Graduate Certificate in Urban Economic Development (2015) and a Bachelor of Arts in Communications and Religious Studies (2010), all from Cleveland State University.
+She sits on the community health advisory team of the Old Brooklyn Community Development Corporation, and volunteers as a mentor for teens in the Clark-Fulton and Tremont neighborhoods of Cleveland.
+Kate holds a Master of Public Administration with a Graduate Certificate in Urban Economic Development (2015) and a Bachelor of Arts in Communications and Religious Studies (2010), from Cleveland State University.

 Phone: (216) 781-2944 Ext.
 105